Tungcg1906/NLP_project/README.md

 ##  Custom BERT Model

 - **Name:** Custom BERT Model
 - **Description:** The custom BERT model is fine-tuned for relation classification.
-It uses the 'bert-base-uncased' pretrained model and has four labels: 'noRelation', 'employedBy', 'managerOf', and 'locatedAt'.
+It uses the 'bert-base-uncased' pretrained model and has four labels: '_noRelation_', '_employedBy_', '_managerOf_', and '_locatedAt_'.
 - **Diagram:**
  ![Diagram](Diagram/NLU_diag.png)